eCommerce SEO: find, choose & implement your eCommerce keywords

 Where can you find product keywords for your eCommerce site’s product and category landing pages?

 There are many PPC focused keyword planners that highlight these specific types of keywords.
-Clever Ads offers a free keyword planner for you to perform your keyword research easily and fast.
+Clever Ads offers a great keyword planner for you to perform your keyword research easily and fast.
 These types of keyword planners allow you to download huge amounts of keyword suggestions that you can easily classify to use on your eCommerce SEO strategies.

 You might want to look at different keyword planner options and get different keywords and insights from them.
 However, there are other places where you can find truly high-quality product keywords for your eCommerce SEO strategies… let’s take a look!